- Then...

 Then...

-Founded 1988 on the principles of good singing, good fellowship and public service, The Niagara Men’s Chorus maintains its position as the premier male voice choir in the Niagara Region with performances that regularly delight our audiences of all ages.
+Founded in 1988 on the principles of good singing, good fellowship and public service, The Niagara Men’s Chorus maintains its position as the premier male voice choir in the Niagara Region with performances that regularly delight our audiences of all ages.
+Our mission today is the same as when we started those many years ago “To promote, develop and maintain a male voice chorus in the Niagara Peninsula, providing quality musical entertainment for audiences and self-satisfaction for participants”.

 Highlights...